sizovs/sizovs.github.io/about.md

 <i class="fas fa-check"></i> [mustread.tech](https://mustread.tech) is a crowd-sourced book listing.

 <i class="fas fa-check"></i> [PipelinR](https://github.com/sizovs/pipelinr) is a lightweight command processing pipeline for Java.

+[Here](https://github.com/sizovs/mac) you can see what's on my Macbook.

 ## Subscribe
 Once a month, I send a summary of my writing activity.
 Sometimes it includes Tweets and interesting things from the web.
 You can subscribe and unsubscribe any time, no questions asked.
 I won't spam you with commercials and will never share your email with a third party.